crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 end
 ```

 Each job runs as a fiber.
 When it hits I/O, it yields.
 The reactor picks up another fiber.
-One thread, hundreds of jobs, switching at I/O boundaries instead of waiting for the OS to preempt.
+One thread, hundreds of jobs, switching at I/O boundaries instead of depending on thread preemption.

 CPU-bound work gets nothing from fibers.
 They don't parallelize computation.
 But most of what job queues do is wait on I/O, and that's exactly where fibers win.
 If a CPU-bound fiber blocks the reactor, Solid Queue's supervisor still runs fine on its own process.